alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 [Generating test files for FilterUITool] finished
 ```

-After the command finishes, you should have template files similar to below at the named locations for your UI and python SDK.
+After the command finishes, you should have template files similar to those below at the named locations for your UI SDK and python SDK.

 #### ui/TextClassifier/src/index.tsx
 ```jsx